-The ADFG's statewide age reading program at the Age Determination Unit (ADU) in Juneau continued to provide age data to ADF&G regional managers in 2012.
-Age structures from 8,914 specimens representing 11 groundfish species were received from statewide commercial and survey harvest sampling efforts.
-A total of 14,227 age data were distributed to managers, which included data from samples received in previous years, but processed in 2012.
-Sablefish is the most prominent species aged by ADU and 10,118 ages were distributed statewide this year.
-Quality of age data is routinely assessed through precision testing of at least 15% of each sample and 4,101 additional age data were produced through this process.
-Also, 3,897 age data were produced through training and calibration procedures.
-In total, ADU age readers evaluated over 22,225 specimens as part of production protocols.
+The ADF&G's statewide age reading program at the Age Determination Unit (ADU) in the Mark, Tag, and Age Laboratory continued to provide age data to regional managers in 2013.
+Age structures from 8,335 specimens (representing nine groundfish species) were received from statewide commercial and survey harvest sampling efforts.
+A total of 3,662 groundfish age data were distributed to managers, which included data from samples received in previous years, but processed in 2013.
+Sablefish is the most prominent species aged by ADU, but due to training constraints and staff turnover, only 706 ages were distributed statewide this year.
+Quality of age data is routinely assessed through precision testing of at least 15% of each sample along with the addition of a new error checking routine called the "Data Filter" (see below).
+This processes resulted in 1,445 additional age estimates.
+Also, 4,710 groundfish age estimates were produced through training and calibration procedures.
+Throughout 2013, ADU age readers evaluated approximately 10,736 groundfish specimens as part of production protocols.

-All age structures that are received by the ADU are measured for length, weight, etc. Measurement data is used to assess potential errors arising from specimen handling, data entry, species misidentifications, and as part of age data quality assessments.
-A total of 32,435 age structures (representing over 15,454 specimens) were measured in 2012.
+All age structures received by the ADU are measured for length, height, and weight.
+Measurement data are used to assess potential errors arising from specimen handling, data entry, species misidentifications, and as part of age data quality assessments.
+A total of 7,648 age structures (representing 7,623 specimens) were measured in 2013.

-The majority (>70%) of funding for this project is through AKFIN with the remainder from State funding.
-The ADU employed five people in 2012 for approximately 56 work months to age groundfish and invertebrates, process samples, enter data, maintain sample archives, measure samples, and other support tasks.
+Approximately 30% of funding for this project was provided by AKFIN.
+The majority of funding (70%) was provided by the State of Alaska.
+The ADU employed five people throughout 2013 for approximately 48 work months to age groundfish and invertebrates; process samples; enter data; maintain sample archives; measure samples; and complete other support tasks.

-Effort continued toward increasing objective information (age structure measurements, age validation) to strengthen foundation of pattern interpretation for all species.
-One of these projects, called the ADU Data Filter, involves the use of objective age structure measurements to assess data errors and age data quality.
-A preliminary model predicting age structure dimensions of each age class has been developed.
-This Filter compares the dimensions of each specimen to the prediction intervals of the measurement and highlights specimens that are not within expected ranges.
-Those specimens falling outside the range will then be reviewed for possible age or data entry errors, etc. This process is in development for sablefish and is under evaluation prior to full implementation in the ADU program.
-Other work in 2012 includes bomb radiocarbon age validation studies, and evaluating otolith accretion rates of known-age pollock.
+Continued efforts were made to increase objective information (age structure measurements and age validation) that served to strengthen the foundation of pattern interpretation for all species.
+One of these projects, called the "Data Filter", was initiated in 2013 and uses objective age structure weight to identify possible data errors and age data quality.
+The current model has established age structure weight ranges for each age class.
+The Data Filter compares the dimensions of each specimen to the prediction intervals of the measurement and highlights specimens that are not within expected ranges.
+Specimens falling outside the expected range are aged again by the original reader (without knowledge of their previous age estimate) to identify possible age or data entry errors.
+This process has been initiated for sablefish.
+Other projects in 2013 included research on using the thickness of age structures to benefit morphometric and age modeling, and evaluations regarding the impact of drying time, temperature, and humidity on age structure morphology to insure measurement protocols are producing accurate and consistent data.